JGarnica22/PSlab/HowTo's/Project_summary.md

 ## Overview
 This analysis is based on ChIP-seq data obtained from SANTAMARIA_16 project on September 2020.
 It included 3 samples for K27Ac, 3 for K4me3 and 2 inputs samples.
-More information at sequencing project[https://docs.google.com/spreadsheets/d/1lBpYgDUl5U1M_560ZxvkfJOyA9f4P76L/edit#gid=1548358353] on drive.
+More information at [sequencing projects](https://docs.google.com/spreadsheets/d/1lBpYgDUl5U1M_560ZxvkfJOyA9f4P76L/edit#gid=1548358353) on drive.

 ## Data
 Data for this analysis involve bam files and peak datasets (.xlsx).
 These were obtained using bowtie2 and macs2, as described in the file `bowtie2_macs.sh` file (*download and save in the folder the bash script too*!).